matthias-reis/carda-gatsby/content/articles/2024/05/thot-delta-interview-en.md

 **Grégoire:** Thank you for asking!
 I really don't know what to do with this label.
 It really made sense with the first album, which was highly inspired by the relationship with nature.
 I grew up in the countryside, and I've always been very sensitive to the changing of seasons, for instance.
 Watching the clouds dance in the wind over the hills never bored me.
 All those things.
 And, I know that some people saw me as a weirdo when I used this label because they thought I was making music with plants, which I liked to make them believe.
 Also, this label was pretty and unique, whereas other genres never really fit 100 per cent of what I was doing.
 Today, the more accurate label would be post-industrial/rock, but I'm okay with any label people want or need to use.

-## Pelagic is more than just a record label
+## "Pelagic is more than just a record label"

 ![Thot](https://storage.googleapis.com/cardamonchai-media/2024-05-10/thot-soundsvegan-com-2-jpg-imagine-080808_332033_1024_768/640.webp 'Thot')